mwan94/C-Blog-Exercises/README.md

 # C-Blog-Exercises
-a repo for my the c++ exercises on my blog
+a repo for my c and c++ exercises on my blog